Abyssinian Baptist Church: Music

 The church was an important site for religious music during the Harlem Renaissance, and remains a center of the Harlem gospel tradition.
 Fats Waller played the organ at Abyssinian when his father, Edward Martin Waller, was a minister at the church.
 Among many important events, the church conducted the wedding of Nat King Cole and his bride Maria, and the funeral of "The Father of Blues", W.C.
 Handy, in 1958.

 Abyssinian Development Corporation

-In 1989 Butts founded the Abyssinian Development Corporation (ADC), creating a non-profit arm of the church to work on community development and social services.
+In 1989, Butts founded the Abyssinian Development Corporation (ADC), creating a non-profit arm of the church to work on community development and social services.
 It has created $500 million in development, including the first new high school in Harlem in 50 years, the first large supermarket, a retail center, and housing.

+The group purchased the neighboring historic, but dilapidated, Renaissance Ballroom and Casino in 1993 promising to restore it, but they held the property before selling it to BRP Development Corporation for $15 million.
+The original plan was to restore the Renaissance and build additional facilities above the original structure.
+ADC fought landmark status in 2007, arguing that it would make restoration impossible.
+They sold the property in 2014 and the original structure was demolished in 2015, in its place stands condominiums.